-This report is produced as part of INPUT's U.S. Market Forecast Program for the IT Software & Services industry.
+This report is produced as part of INPUT's Worldwide Market Forecast Program for the IT Software & Services industry.

-This report is one of a series produced by INPUT to examine the relative importance and position of key industry sectors for the U.S. IT Software & Services business.
+This report is one of a series produced by INPUT to examine the relative importance and position of key industry sectors for the Worldwide IT Software & Services business.

-Companion reports in other INPUT Programs cover these industry sectors for Europe and from a worldwide perspective.
+Companion reports in other INPUT Programs cover these industry sectors for the United States and Europe.